 - Maintain machinery and equipment.

-The Procedure of Becoming a Welder in New Jersey
+Steps to Become a Welder in New Jersey

 The process of becoming a welder in New Jersey consists of the following steps: